Midsize Hatchback 1.4l(Volkswagen Golf, Toyota Prius, Honda Civic, etc)

 How much does a one-bedroom apartment cost to rent in Storslett?

-In Storslett's center, a one-bedroom apartment runs about $1,210 per month.
-Move further out and that drops to around $889.
+A central one-bedroom apartment in Storslett runs about $1,198 per month.
+Move further out and that drops to around $882.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 How expensive is preschool in Storslett per month?